photographing plants in the studio

 Can you really take a studio class online?

-Photographing Plants in the Studio is based on a weeklong, in-person course that I taught in person for many years.
+Photographing Plants in the Studio is based on a weeklong course that I taught in person for many years.
 As it turns out, I believe there are benefits to taking this course online.
 For instance, instead of traveling to learn in a school or my studio with my equipment, props and plants, you start from scratch creating your own space, with your own gear, and working with your own props and plants.
 So instead of everyone photographing the same things, everyone is working with gear they are comfortable with and materials that they have a stronger personal connection to.
 This results in greater diversity in photographs from which to learn (because we do learn so much from seeing each other's images).
 I also believe it builds greater momentum, because you are working in your own space from the very beginning (versus having to start all over once you get home from a workshop).

 What is a Ruzuku classroom?
 Are classes live?